WHY DOES IT MATTER WHO IS AT FAULT IN A MULTI-VEHICLE ACCIDENT?

 Multi-vehicle accident scenario 1

 James is texting on his phone as he is driving.
 He does not see that he is approaching a set of traffic lights on the other side of a ridge and fails to slow down.
-Because of this, he crashes into the back of the last vehicle in the queue, which then crashes into the rear of the car in front and so on.
+Because of this, he crashes into the back of the last vehicle in the queue, which then crashes into the rear of the car in front.

 James could potentially be held liable for damages to all the cars in front of him that were damaged.
 Any vehicle caught in the middle that was forced into the vehicle in front are not considered to be at fault.

 Multi-vehicle accident scenario 2

 Nicci is sitting at a stop sign, waiting for a gap in the oncoming traffic.
 The driver behind her, Charlotte, does not slow down in time and rear-ends Nicci’s car.
 A third driver, Sam, does not see what is going on and crashes into Charlotte.